kulkal/Corona/readme.md

 * Reflection

 ## Build
-* I used to use CMake before, considering to migrate to other build system.
+I used to cmake before, now using premake. it is much simpler to use and have most of features I needed.
+I tried scons too but it is a little bit difficult than premake but feels more professional.
+I felt that premake is better for personal rendering test frameworkk.
-* Currently, it is just a vs solution.
+* Go to vs directory.
+* premake5.exe vs2017

 ## Third-party libs
 * [enkiTS](https://github.com/dougbinks/enkiTS)